Working with Resource Monitors¶

 Based on this diagram:

-- The credit quota for the entire account is 5000 per month (dictated by Resource Monitor 1); if this quota is reached, the action(s) defined for the resource monitor (e.g. warehouse suspension) are enforced.
+- The credit quota for the entire account is 5000 for the interval (month, week, etc.), as controlled by Resource Monitor 1; if this quota is reached within the interval, the actions defined for the resource monitor (Suspend, Suspend Immediate, etc. ) are enforced for all five warehouses.

-- Warehouse 3 can consume a maximum of 1000 credits for the month.
+- Warehouse 3 can consume a maximum of 1000 credits within the interval.

-- Warehouse 4 and 5 can consume a maximum combined total of 2500 credits for the month.
+- Warehouse 4 and 5 can consume a maximum combined total of 2500 credits within the interval.

 Warehouse Suspension and Resumption¶

-The credit usage for a resource monitor reflects the sum of all credits used by all assigned warehouses during the current billing period.
-If a monitor’s usage reaches its quota for the month and a suspend action has been triggered for the monitor, any warehouses assigned to the monitor are suspended and cannot be resumed until one of the following conditions is met:
+The credit usage for a resource monitor reflects the sum of all credits used by all assigned warehouses within the specified interval.
+If a monitor has a Suspend or Suspend Immediately action defined and its usage reaches the threshold for the action, any warehouses assigned to the monitor are suspended and cannot be resumed until one of the following conditions is met:

 - The credit quota for the monitor is increased.

-- The credit threshold for the monitor trigger is increased.
+- The credit threshold for the suspend action is increased.

-- The monitor is no longer assigned to the warehouse.
+- The warehouses are no longer assigned to the monitor.

 - The monitor is dropped.

-Resource monitors are not intended for strictly controlling consumption on an hourly basis; they are intended for tracking and controlling credit consumption on a monthly basis.
+Resource monitors are not intended for strictly controlling consumption on an hourly basis; they are intended for tracking and controlling credit consumption per interval (day, week, month, etc.).
 Also, they are not intended for setting precise limits on credit usage (i.e. down to the level of individual credits).
-For example, when credit quota thresholds are reached for a resource monitor, the assigned warehouses may take some time to suspend, even when the action is SUSPEND IMMEDIATE, thereby consuming additional credits.
+For example, when credit quota thresholds are reached for a resource monitor, the assigned warehouses may take some time to suspend, even when the action is Suspend Immediate, thereby consuming additional credits.

 If you wish to strictly enforce your quotas, we recommend the following: